 Overview of social prescribing

 Our social prescribing team work across north Southwark and comprises of 10 social prescribing link workers, including two team leaders.
 Each link worker is assigned to a group of GP surgeries within one of our five neighbourhoods.
 Link worker support offers patients an additional, personalised route to improving their health over the longer-term by utilising the rich and diverse range of community services and voluntary sector organisations in our area.
-Would you be happy to have a page introducing each SPLW with their photo as you have in your reports?
+You can meet the social prescribing team here!

 The purpose of social prescribing